GoogleCloudPlatform/google-cloud-abap/abap-sdk/ZGOOG_SDK_QUICKSTART/qs_dlp_email_deidentification.md

 **NOTE** Leave the other fields blank

-*  Validate the configuration 'CLIENT_KEY_SM' using SPRO > ABAP SDK for Google Cloud > Utilities > Validate Authentication Configuration.
+*  Validate the configuration 'DEMO_DLP' using SPRO > ABAP SDK for Google Cloud > Utilities > Validate Authentication Configuration.
 ![Validate Config](images/img-validate-config1-sm.png)

 ### Create a program for an example Deidentification scenario.